Pandemic baking

 During the 2020 COVID-19 lockdowns, home baking experienced an explosion of interest, which was termed pandemic baking, lockdown baking, or quarantine baking.
 The increase in home baking sparked by the pandemic outlasted the lockdowns, resulting in an overall increase in interest in home baking.

-The most popular baked foods were breads; due to yeast shortages, sourdough breads were particularly popular in some areas and unleavened breads or breads leavened with baking soda, baking powder, or beer were also popular.
+The most popular bakes were breads; due to yeast shortages, sourdough breads were particularly popular in some areas and unleavened breads or breads leavened with baking soda, baking powder, or beer were also popular.

+Post-pandemic, the popularity of home baking remained high, but became a weekend activity.
+Home cooking in general remained more common than it was pre-pandemic.

 Background

 Baking-aisle sales had been flat since 2016.
 The COVID-19 pandemic forced many workers into working remotely or being unable to work at all; in both cases, people who had previously spent many hours a day away from home were home full time.
+Two-thirds of Americans reported an extra six hours a week of free time.

 Many newly-homebound workers developed hobbies during the pandemic that they hadn't previously had time to pursue.
-Baking was one of the most popular.
+Almost half spent more time on home cooking, and baking in particular was one of the most popular.
 Bread and Viennoiserie in particular are types of baking that require the baker to be available at multiple points -- the timing of which are not always easy to predict -- during a baking process that might be hours to days long.

 Baking has also been associated with stress relief.